0xAX/linux-insides/Booting/linux-bootstrap-4.md

 Calculate relocation address
 --------------------------------------------------------------------------------

-The next step is calculating relocation address for decompression if need.
-We can see following assembly code:
+The next step is calculating relocation address for decompression if needed.
+We can see the following assembly code:

 ```assembly
 #ifdef CONFIG_RELOCATABLE